shini4i/argo-watcher/docs/guides/gitops-updater.md

 !!! note
     When OIDC authentication is enabled, you must be authenticated to manage the deployment lock.

+#### Releasing a Lock During a Scheduled Window

+Releasing the lock while a scheduled lockdown window is open does not cancel the schedule: it suppresses it for 15 minutes, after which the window takes effect again (unless it has closed meanwhile).
+Setting the lock again clears a pending suppression.

+### Behaviour With Multiple Replicas

+With `STATE_TYPE=postgres`, the manual lock and its temporary suppression are stored in the database, so a lock set through any replica rejects deployments on all of them, and it survives a restart.
+Enforcement is immediate: every deploy request resolves the lock state at that moment, so a lock set on one replica rejects the next deploy that reaches any other replica.
+Web UI clients connected to a replica that did not serve the lock request see the banner update within a few seconds, when that replica's watcher next samples the state.

+With `STATE_TYPE=in-memory` the lock lives in the process that served the request.
+That is correct for a single replica — the only supported configuration for in-memory state — but the lock is lost on restart.

+!!! warning
+    If the database is unreachable, the lock state cannot be read and deployments are rejected as if a lock were active.
+Rejecting a deployment during an outage is recoverable; letting one through during a freeze is not.

 ## Migrating from Argo CD Image Updater